Safeway Morrisons Transition

 Our MD developed the Safeway Stores point of sale (POS) database, producing 480,000 unique POS artworks annually, without any human interaction.
 When Morrisons took over Safeway, our very first client was Morrisons.

-It was our responsibility to ensure during the transition period, POS was still produced weekly for the 487 Safeway stores.
+Redface were commissioned to ensure, during the transition period, POS was still produced twice weekly for the 487 Safeway stores.

-As well as POS, Redface also produced leaflets, store guides and press ads for Morrisons during and beyond the transition period.
+As well as producing large volumes of POS, Redface also produced leaflets, store guides and press advertising for Morrisons during and beyond the transition period.

 Our MD, Rob Cole, was head of Studio/Creative Services at Safeway Stores.
 When Morrisons completed the Safeway merger in 2005, Rob took the opportunity to set up Redface.
 Rob recruited a number of his studio team and Redface was born.